RACE 9: QINGDAO TO SEATTLE

-- Skippers are to be warned to beware of recreational boaters, in particular around the race start and finish areas.
+- Skippers are to be warned to beware of commercial fishing vessels, in particular around the race start area.

 - The safe navigation of all Clipper Vessels is the responsibility of the Skipper or person nominated by the Skipper.
 All Skippers MUST navigate with caution using all available means at all times.
 Due regard must be taken given the prevailing conditions and circumstances at the time.

 - Skippers are warned that marks of the course are not necessarily placed in safe navigable waters, in fact in some cases they are placed on land, and therefore they should not be used as route waypoints.
 The safe navigation of the yacht is the sole responsibility of the Skipper and as such the Skipper shall ensure that when deciding on routing and selecting route waypoints consideration is given to all navigational hazards, crew strength, visibility and whether it is day or night.